 In my work, I strive to create art that address life and the human experience of everyday interactions and relationships.
 The form is a ghost left behind to tell a story addressing social constructs, human emotion, and our precarious selves in relationship to one another.

 When expressing myself, I try to access my intuitive and authentic voice.
 I invent stories based upon personal observations and incorporate these experiences into my work.
 I try to allow the piece to evolve into its own unique form.
 When possible, I prefer to use recycled or discarded materials and work to transform the materials into new narrative structures.
 By using recycled materials, each piece bares homage to a previous incarnation and often greatly informs the direction of new work.

-My Evocative Figureless Garments are meant to be explored, allowing the viewer to create their own narrative.
+My sculptures are meant to be stepped into and explored, giving the viewer a chance to create their own narrative.